 The groups below show some of the many interests and concerns that Quakers pursue as part of their wider commitment to their faith.* Most groups meet up and organise activities - it's a great way to meet Quakers and make new contacts.
 Activities are usually open to non-Quakers.
 Do please contact a group if you are interested to know more about it.

-To provide an opportunity to share information and experience.
-Small grants considered to those in association with Quakers who are involved in education in China and with Chinese people.
+China Interest Group provides the opportunity to share information and experiences of China among Quakers and others.
+They also consider small grants to those in association with Quakers who are involved in education in China and with Chinese people.